 “I remember it was extremely cold out.
 We were able to feed the first few waves with leftovers from a Thanksgiving potluck, then started cooking.
 The community started delivering food and other donations.
 There were about 300 of them and we knew we couldn’t accommodate that many homeless in The Dalles, so people started donating money for bus tickets to send them back to where they were recruited.
 They were all very courteous and grateful.”

-Gary Kopperud, an AP reporter who’d also assisted the homeless in The Dalles, recalls his favorite Rajneesh follower: a large orange cat named Popcorn.
-As a reporter, Kopperud was granted an insider look into the commune, which is how he met the beloved cat, who wore a gold necklace and diamond earring.
+Gary Kopperud, who shot video for the Associated Press and who’d also assisted the homeless in The Dalles, recalls his favorite Rajneesh follower: a large orange cat named Popcorn.
+Kopperud was granted an insider look into the commune, which is how he met the beloved cat, who wore a gold necklace and diamond earring.

 “The Rajneeshees inherited the cat when they bought the ranch.
 He knew which bus went to the cafeteria and always took it.
 That cat must’ve been over 20 pounds.”

 Kopperud says he rescued Popcorn after the fall of Rajneeshpuram and renamed the cat Swami.
 Swami lived to be 23 years old and, according to Kopperud, had a three-paragraph obituary written about him in The Dalles Chronicle.

 Brothers Chapman and Maclain Way dug into archived video at the Oregon Historical Society for much of what became Wild Wild Country.